It's true the Japanese have a penchant for European style, which is why unusual hot hatches were sold there new.

 Its powertrain, suspension, and other miscellaneous parts from the road car were used in its production race vehicles.
 This is not an uncommon story in the world of performance hatchbacks, but it’s good to know, as it indicates the type of car this one is.

-Which we know as fun and with a very willing engine.
+Having now driven it, we believe it is fun with a rorty and willing engine.
 The 1.75-litre ‘Pratola Serra‘ engine as found here is closely related to the 1.75-litre Alfa Romeo engine used in its 4C sportscar and rorty Giulietta hatchback.

 It’s a fantastic powertrain that’s charismatic like the best Italian ought to be.
 Further to being an HGT 16-valve model, this example was also configured with the Abarth sports pack.